mdvanes/SynergyChrome/readme.md

 ## What will work

 * Some screens for PSA users (Limited rights users)
-* submitting hours
+* Submitting hours
-* saving hours
+* Saving hours
-* previous button
+* Previous button
-* next button
+* Next button
+* Delete, edit and save buttons at the end of the hour rows
-* search for hour code (the infamous F2)
+* Search for hour code (the infamous F2)
-* in search window: entire row clickable
+* In search window: entire row clickable
-* table on main window narrower
+* Table on main window narrower
-* provide debug info by typing in console: synergyChrome.info
+* Provide debug info by typing in console: synergyChrome.info
-* when focussing on "Uur/Artikel", prefill PRUUR
+* When focussing on "Uur/Artikel", prefill PRUUR
-* automatic loading of this script after a load
+* Automatic loading of this script after a load

 ## What doesn't work (yet)

-* Delete and save buttons at the end of the hour rows
 * Enable keyboard shortcut: S (save hours)
+* Add vacation
 * Screens for Full Suite users
 * Anything else...